A flash fiction story by Brian Robinson.

 “What can you see?”
 Anna asked.

-“Nothing, zilch, absolutely nothing!”
+“Nothing!
+I can’t see anything.”
 Troy said.
-He was going to add, it looks like you haven’t got a future, but thought better of it.
+He was going to say it looks like you haven’t got a future, but thought better of it.

 For the next two weeks or so, Anna delighted her friends with the readings from her crystal ball.
 This was her to a tee.
-Unfortunately, it didn’t last.
-Soon after, the readings came to an abrupt end.
+However, this soon came to an abrupt end.

 Troy found his wife lying dead on their lounge floor.
 She had been sitting at the gypsy’s table.
-The crystal was still sat there.
+The crystal ball was sat in the middle as usual, and opposite was a globe of the world.
 She must have been looking into the ball when she suddenly pushed back on her chair.
-The chair toppled over and she fell backwards.
-Her neck was broken.
+She toppled over backwards and broke her neck as she landed.
 A look of horror was frozen on her face.